On this page

 • Define special permissions for accessing compliance-sensitive data other than your own.
 Provide facilities for authorized admins to assign those permissions.
 Develop procedures for limiting the assignment and use of those permissions.

-• Develop procedures or facilities to keep your solution up to date with the compliance requirements of the applications that it serves.
+• Develop procedures or facilities to keep your solution up to date with the compliance requirements of the apps that it serves.

 • Develop procedures to keep your solution up to date with any applicable regulatory requirements.